-Dr Stephan Neff, anesthesiologist, bestselling author, speaker, and podcast host is passionate about demystifying mental health problems and helping the people around him live a life so full of joy that yesterday is jealous of today.
+Dr. Stephan Neff, anesthesiologist, bestselling author, speaker, and podcast host, is passionate about demystifying mental health problems, including alcoholism, and helping the people around him live a life so full of joy that yesterday is jealous of today.

 For him this means a life free from alcoholism as well as the other “aholisms” we can find ourselves trapped in.
 Like workaholism or sexaholism.

 Stephan told me, “I have gone through dark times myself and have experienced depression, anxiety and PTSD.
 I did not have good coping skills and relied on alcohol to numb my pain.
 As you guessed, that did not end well.”

 Our conversation focuses on his journey into alcoholism and back out.
 He says it was a beautiful time of his life.
 Until I spoke with him I could not imagine that viewpoint.

 And about the ubiquity of alcohol in every corner of our culture.
 Years ago cigarette smoking was banned from television.
 Booze?
 Not so much.
 You could argue that a cigarette is more dangerous to ones health than a drink but that depends on the person’s genetics.